umbraco/UmbracoDocs/contributing/hacktoberfest/contributing.md

 ## Umbraco 15 release candidate testing

 One of our main focus areas for 2024 is to deeply test out the major new features of Umbraco v15.
-The [release candidate for this release is available now](https://umbraco.com/blog/umbraco-15-release-candidate/) and we encourage you to test the main new features, namely:
+The [release candidate for the upcoming Umbraco v15 is available now](https://umbraco.com/blog/umbraco-15-release-candidate/) and we encourage you to test the main new features, namely:

 - The new rich text editor (RTE)
   - Migrating existing RTEs to the new RTE datatype